 Enlightened ice cream flavors and carb count

-Enlightened keto ice creams offer the following range of flavors:
+Enlightened keto ice cream comes in the following range of flavors:

 - Caramel Chocolate Double Dough